The Wörld Is Ours – Vol. 1: Everywhere Further Than Everyplace Else

-The Wörld Is Ours – Vol. 1: Everywhere Further Than Everyplace Else is the eleventh live album by the band Motörhead, released on 22 November 2011.
-Recorded at the Teatro Caupolicán, Santiago, Chile, the Best Buy Theatre, New York City and at the Manchester Apollo in England.
-It is the second release with the UDR / Motörhead Music / EMI collaboration of distribution in various territories.
+The Wörld Is Ours – Vol. 1: Everywhere Further Than Everyplace Else is the eleventh live album by the band Motörhead, released on 22 November 2011, the second release with the UDR / Motörhead Music / EMI collaboration of distribution in various territories, and is the entire concert in April 2011 at the Teatro Caupolicán, Santiago, Chile with parts of the concerts in February 2011 at the Best Buy Theatre, New York City and in November 2010 at the Manchester Apollo, England.

 Recording

 Filmed and recorded on tour over 2010 and 2011, it is the entire concert of the Teatro Caupolicán, Santiago appearance on 9 April 2011, with parts of the Manchester Apollo concert on 16 November 2010, on the UK leg of the tour, and the special appearance at Best Buy Theatre in New York City on 28 February 2011.
 It has guest appearances from Doro Pesch, Todd Youth and Michael Monroe.
 Doro and Todd Youth have been regular guests of Motörhead for some years, joining them live regularly when on tour in Europe especially, having appeared on their last three live albums also.
 It is the first time the Finnish rocker Michael Monroe has made an appearance with Motörhead live.